 For some, their sleeplessness will eventually go away on its own.
 However, there are things you can do to help mitigate this issue.

 If your condition results from stress, finding ways to reduce stress should lead to better rest.
-Some folks may use a journal before bed to write out their concerns or plan ways to address their worries the next day.
-Regular exercise, time outside, or artistic outlets may also provide opportunities to minimize stressful feelings.
+You could journal before bed to write out your concerns or plan ways to address worries the next day.
+Regular exercise13, time outside14, or artistic outlets15 may also provide opportunities to minimize stressful feelings.

-The aftermath of a traumatic experience[5] can be a difficult time for many individuals.
+The aftermath of a traumatic experience17 can be a difficult time for many people.
 However, mental health experts advise there are ways to help you cope.
 These tips include asking for support from family or friends, taking time for yourself, discussing your feelings, having a routine, connecting with other survivors, and partaking in normal activities with those you know.
+Depending on factors such as the trauma, the individual, their access to therapy, and finances, evidence-based psychotherapy18 can be useful in navigating the aftermath of a traumatic event.

 Furthermore, they say you should not expect to heal overnight, allowing yourself time to work through your emotions.
 If you notice your emotions worsen or you have no one to talk to, they suggest reaching out to a professional for help.